DIN-Foundation/bcs-ntnu-2021/report/08-discussion.md

 - One is enough to prove the point.
 - One could rewrite the software to support multiple cryptographic toolkits later, using a plugin-based architecture.

-## 4.6 Only support a single transport (stdin/stdout)

-- To limit scope.
-- Supporting multiple transports, does not solve our problem-statement any better.
-- One is enough to prove the point.
-- One could rewrite the software to support multiple transports later, using a plugin-based architecture.

-## 4.7 Only support a single did-method (did-key)

-- To limit scope.
-- Supporting multiple did-methods, does not solve our problem-statement any better.
-- One is enough to prove the point.
-- One could rewrite the software to support multiple did-methods later, using a plugin-based architecture.

 ## 4.8 Source control (git + Github)